-Join Aileen Ellis for an in-depth discussion in this video Calculating budget at completion (BAC), planned value (PV), earned value (EV), and actual cost (AC), part of Calculating Earned Value.
+Join Aileen Ellis for an in-depth discussion in this video Calculating budget at completion (BAC), planned value (PV), earned value (EV), and actual cost (AC), part of Project Management: Calculating Earned Value.

 Let's take our first example.
 Your project is to build a fence.
 Remember, to use Earned Value we need to know the plan for the project scope, schedule and cost.
 Let's listen for these ideas as I describe the project.
 The fence will have four sides and each side of the fence will be exactly the same.
 This is our project scope.
 The project will begin on Monday and run through Thursday.
 The plan is to build one side of the fence per day.

 This is our project schedule.
 The total budget for the fence is $400.
 The plan is to spend $100 for each side of the fence.
 This is our project budget.
 Now we have our planned scope, schedule and cost determined.
 We cannot use Earned Value management unless we have a plan for scope, schedule and cost.
 To use Earned Value management we need to understand the scope of the project.
 I like to visualize this through a Work Breakdown Structure.

 In our Work Breakdown Structure we can see the project has four work packages.
 The four packages are the north side, the east side, the west side, and the south side.
 As project managers, we need to define our scope usually through a Work Breakdown Structure to use Earned Value management.
 Next, we need a project schedule.
 The plan is to complete one side per day.
 The project begins on Monday and should end by the end of the day on Thursday.